 Good luck surviving the impending Hatchimals craze.

-A mix between a penguin and an iguana, these Hatchimals have fur on their head and rounded eyes.
-They have both pink fur and green fur.
+A mix between a penguin and an iguana, these Hatchimals have both pink and green fur on their head and around their eyes.